th4niel/100Day_CodingChallange_inPython/README.md

 # 📚 100 Days of Coding Challenge

 Welcome to my **#100DaysofCode** challenge repository!
-This is where I document my daily coding journey as I tackle Python programming concepts, solve problems, and build small projects every day for 100 days straight.
+This is where I documented my daily coding journey as I tackle Python programming concepts, solve problems, and build small projects every day for 100 days straight.

 ## 🚀 What's Inside?